 The NACC/PSW final examination is a self-scheduled, on-line examination that evaluates the theory component of the training and determines whether the candidate has the required level of knowledge to do the job safely and effectively.
 The external setting for the exam and marking provide unbiased and consistent evaluation of adherence to the NACC/PSW standards.

-The Exam Services provide one year membership into the NACC/PSW US.
+The Exam Services provide one year membership into the NACC/PSW.
 Certification requires ongoing training of 40 hours each year, after the first year of graduation, and paid membership fees to retain certification.

 MEMBERSHIP MUST BE MAINTAINED ANNUALLY.

-There is a pre-exam and final exam.
-A numbered certification, pin and wallet sized card for identification, will be awarded upon successful completion of the final exam and other stated requirements.
+There is a 400 question final exam prior learning assessment and review of work experience and work skills passport.
+A numbered certification, and wallet sized card for identification, will be awarded upon successful completion of the final exam and other stated requirements.